 New England baked lobster mac and cheese.

-A New England Delicacy
+A Little New England Seafood Culture

 Elbow pasta, lobster meat, gruyere cheese, milk, parsley, onion, cheddar cheese, parmesan cheese, garlic, butter, flour, salt and pepper.